shreyasb032/shreyasb032.github.io/_projects/02_trustworthy-human-AGV-interaction.md

 This project has led to 1 peer-reviewed conference proceedings.

+We are currently working on developing a Temporal Fusion Transformer (TFT) based trajectory prediction model that leverages the state-of-the-art diffusion models to generate future positions of the workers in the next 4 seconds.
+Using these predicted positions, the AGVs can then modify their own behavior (e.g. slow down, indicate it's intent using eHMIs, move around, etc.).
+At the current stage of the project, our model only predicts the future trajectory of one agent.
+We are currently working towards extending this to multi-agent scenarios with explicit inter-agent interaction modeling.
+We will pre-train this model using open-source datasets and then fine-tune using some simulated data.
+Towards that, we will also be developing a multi-agent simulator in Unreal Engine using behavior trees.

 ### Selected Publications

 - [Identifying Worker Motion Through a Manufacturing Plant: A Finite Automaton Model](https://ieeexplore.ieee.org/abstract/document/10731360), *IEEE International Conference on Human-Robot Interactive Communication (RO-MAN)*, 2025